srenault-efrei/ailumette/Readme.md

 I know you love that, well you can in bulk:

 * Change the number of lines.
-* Add any graphical version
+* Add any graphical version.
-* Have the choice between several difficulty levels (my_select?).
+* Have the choice between several difficulty levels.

 ## <a name='credits'>🐵 Credits</a>